-Effective January 1, 2019, the Company adopted IFRS 16 Leases.
-IFRS 16 supersedes IAS 17 Leases, IFRIC 4 Determining whether an Arrangement contains a Lease, SIC-15 Operating Leases - Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
-It eliminates the distinction between operating and finance leases from the perspective of the lessee.
+The Company accounts for its leases in accordance with IFRS 16, Leases.
 All contracts that meet the definition of a lease are recorded in the statement of financial position with a "right of use" asset and a corresponding liability.
-The asset is subsequently accounted for as property, plant and equipment or investment property and is depreciated on a straight-line basis over the term of the lease contract.
+The asset is accounted for as property, plant and equipment and is depreciated on a straight-line basis over the term of the lease contract.
 The liability is unwound using the interest rate inherent in the lease.
+The Company has recognized a right-of-use asset and a lease liability in respect of its lease for head office space (see Notes 11 and 16).
+The Company has elected not to recognize right-of-use assets and lease liabilities for short-term leases of 12 months or less and for leases of low-value assets.